ufdatastudio/mixtec-namedate-classifiers/README.md

 - Huggingface credentials (for dataset access)
 - Git LFS: You might need this to ensure that the images downloaded from Huggingface are not just references but actual files.

+We recommend using a GPU or a lot of patience.

 ## Quick Start (Experiment Runner)

 The `run_experiments.py` script automates the full pipeline for all classifiers.
+You should still use the `./setup_dataset.sh` scripts in each folder to download the dataset first.

 ### Run All Experiments